 During my time at UIC (2011–2014), I majored in computer science and upheld an A average in my major coursework.
 While there, I was a member of the robotics team in the school's IEEE chapter.
 At the University of Illinois Urbana-Champaign (UIUC), I competed in both the Jerry Sanders Design Competition (JSDC), a robotics competition, and HackIllinois (also at UIUC), a software and hardware hackathon.
 At HackIllinois, I was a top-10 finalist in the hardware category, with roughly 200 contestants total at the time.
 Along with one other UIC student and IEEE robotics member, I designed and built a robotic arm using empty RedBull cans, a few servos, and an Electric Imp (IoT-connected processor).
 I chose not to finish my degree due to financial constraints in conjunction with a years-long period of struggle with medical issues, which I eventually overcame.

-It took months of constant preparations and fruitless interviews, but before the end of the year, I was able to land my first client, Coolwater Creations (CWC), under the name MWD.
-This was not my first-ever client—I had been hired in 2014 for Susan Kill Kegan & Associates (SKK&A) with a PHP back-end—but it was my first paid project using a more organized, streamlined MVC framework.
+It took months of constant preparations, but before the end of the year, I was able to land my first client, Coolwater Creations (CWC), under the name McCarthy Web Design.
+This was not my first-ever client—I had been hired in 2014 for Susan Kill Kegan & Associates (SKK&A) using a PHP back-end—but it was my first paid project using a more organized, streamlined MVC framework.
 Later, I would design, develop, and host five more sites, including a redesign of SKK&A and the site you are viewing right now.
 All of these sites are available to view on the portfolio page.

-To learn more about me, McCarthy Code, or how to obtain a site for yourself, check out the contact page.
+To learn more about me, , or how to obtain a site for yourself, check out the contact page.
 Thank you for taking the time to read about me and my business!